alessandragni/TimeDepFrail/README.md

 TimeDepFrail is the ultimate R package for fitting and analyzing Time-Dependent Shared Frailty Cox Models.
 These models extend the traditional Shared (Gamma) Frailty Cox Models by incorporating a time-dependent frailty component, offering powerful tools for studying how unexplained heterogeneity in data evolves over time.

-This package implements the models discussed in the influential paper "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models" by C.M.
+This package implements the models discussed in "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models" by C.M.
 Wintrebert et al. (2013).

 ## Installation